armbian/build/CONTRIBUTING.md

     [ warn ] Press <Enter> after you are done [ waiting ]
   ```

-* Test changes you made on your board
+* Test the changes you made on your board
   * Mine was located in `/home/yourhome/build/output/images/Armbian_21.02.0-trunk_Odroidxu4_focal_current_5.4.83.img`
 * Rename patch to something meaningful and move to proper location